williamchangTW/VRTools/README.md

 NA

 ***
+## Target
+- [ ] Trying to update RAA228926 firmware via PMBus(I2C).
+    - [ ] Refer to PMBus spec documentation, and makes sure all command has right response.
+    - [ ] Refer to RAA228926 datasheet, and make sure all command has right output.
+        - [ ] Trying to write data via DMA register(Refer to RAA228926 programming guide).
+- [x] Automation test needs to convert a string with 16 characters to a string with 16 bytes in hexadecimal.
+    - [x] seperate string to 16 character
+    - [x] convert to hexadecimal character
+    - [x] concate all characters back to string

+***
 ## Files
 - `raa228926.sh`: This tool content the method to update the firmware in the VR controller(raa228926).
 - `strTohex.sh`: Convert string to hexadecimal representation.

 ***
 ### Reference